0xrotense/js-lodash-library/README.md

 # js-lodash-library
-The js Lodash modern library re-created by me
+The js Lodash modern library re-created by me.